 Members may propose alterations to the Constitution of the Association at any general meeting.
-Such proposals must be received by the Office Manager / Honorary Secretary at least 21 days prior to the general meeting and must be circulated to Members at least seven clear days before the date of the meeting together with the names of the Proposer and Seconder.
+Such proposals must be received by the Office Manager/ Honorary Secretary at least 21 days prior to the general meeting and must be circulated to Members at least seven clear days before the date of the meeting together with the names of the Proposer and Seconder.
 Any alteration of the Constitution will require a majority of not less than 70% of those present and eligible to vote.

 All questions as to the interpretation of the Constitution shall be referred to the Council whose decision shall be final.

 The Association (or any branches of the Association) may be dissolved (i) by a resolution at a General Meeting specifically called for that purpose and carried by 70% of the Members present and eligible to vote or (ii) by the Council if the number of Members is less than 50 (5 in the case of a branch) for a period of not less than 12 months.
-The Council shall be responsible for the winding up of the assets and liabilities of the Association.

 If upon the winding up or dissolution of the Association there remains, after the satisfaction of all its debts and liabilities, any property whatsoever, it shall not be paid to or distributed among the Members of the Association.
 Instead, such property shall be given or transferred to some other charitable institution or institutions having main objects similar to the main objects of the Association.
 The institution or institutions to which the property is to be given or transferred shall prohibit the distribution of its or their income and property among its or their members to an extent at least as great as is imposed on the Association under or by virtue of Clause 6 hereof.
 Members of the Association shall select the relevant institution or institutions at or before the time of dissolution, and if and so far as effect cannot be given to such provisions, then the property shall be given or transferred to some charitable object